russellsimpkins/rust-framework/README.md

 I created this basic, bare bones RESTFul Framework for PHP that minimizes dependencies while providing variable validation and rapid adaptation via inversion of control.

+**NOTE** I am in the process of updating the docs to support namespaces etc. so please forgive any mistakes or omissions for the new few days/weeks and feel free to contact me with questions.

 Rationale/Background
 ------
 I was motivated to come up with something that was simple yet powerful.
 I also wanted to keep the dependencies to a bare minimum and be really flexible for developers, but work within the limits/features of PHP.
 I also wanted something that was easy to figure out and easy to determine where the logic was.
 Inversion of Control to rescue.